 On the wireless side the router defaults to some rather weak settings.
 The "Wireless Network Mode" is set to "Mixed" which is OK, although if all your wireless connections will be "B Only" or "G Only", choose that.
 The SSID is "Linksys" and "Wireless Security" is set to "Disabled".
 At a minimum you want to enable the strongest Security Mode that you can, and change the default SSID.
 For more detailed advice, Google is your friend.

-However there'a at least one other problem with the WRT54G.
+However there's at least one other problem with the WRT54G.
 Linksys seems to have broken the logging functions.
 I spent an hour trying to figure out what setting I had wrong before I determined that it was the router.
 My logging software wasn't getting any data.
 Same with different software on a different computer with no firewall.
 If I went to the router configuration pages and then to the Log page, Logging was enabled correctly.
 I could open the Outgoing Log and there was data in it.
 But the Incoming Log was empty.
 It turned out that was due to not enabling the DMZ function.
 With it off unsolicited inbound packets are simply dropped, if it's enabled then the Incoming Log logs traffic.
 I called Linksys and worked my way up a couple of layers through some people who had no idea what I was talking about.
 "Logging, do you mean you can't get to the internet?"
 I finally got to someone who said he was aware of it, and that he'd talk to his supervisor and see if they could get something done about it.
 He promised that I'd get an email letting me know the status.
+I never did get that email though.
 For the moment it appears that the options are to use third party firmware or do without decent logs.
 I use my logs for a lot of things, but third party firmware will void the warranty.

 If you decide to try third party firmware make absolutely certain that it supports your model of router.
 That's partly because the later versions of the WRT54G (and to a lesser extent the WRT54GL and WRT54GS) have been crippled by Linksys in ways that limit what, if any, third party firmware can be installed.
 Some use a different chipset that isn't compatible, others have less RAM and Flash RAM so they can't run as many features.
 You can use the pages at wikipedia.org or dslreports.com to confirm your router model.
 The serial number is the best indicator if you don't trust the sticker on the bottom of the router.